Go Baby Go (Grades 7-10)

 Campers in the Go Baby Go (GBG) Community Service program will be focusing on mobility in children and how it can positively affect a child’s physical, cognitive, and social development.

 During the morning, campers will have hands-on experience with children both mainstreamed and those with mobility and sensory challenges in a special camp setting.
 Each GBG camper will be paired with a special needs "Adaptive" camper for the week, to assist them in learning and executing skills in the morning Ninja Challenge program.

-In the afternoon, campers will work in teams in the Sidwell Summer Go Baby Go garage building and modifying a car for child client.
+In the afternoon, campers will work in teams in the Sidwell Summer Go Baby Go garage, building and modifying a car for a child client.
 Each team will review their client’s needs and specifications with a licensed Physical Therapist to make specific modifications for the car.
 The week culminates with a Drive Around event where the car recipients will take them for a spin!
 Watch Go Baby Go in action with founder Professor Cole Galloway.

 Community Service hours: Vary based on week/service.

 Check out our other Community Service opportunities over on our DC Campus.